Max Fricke: Career

 Fricke was named first reserve for the later rounds of the 2016 Speedway Grand Prix and following a broken chain to wild card rider Brady Kurtz before the start of heat 11 of the SGP in Melbourne, Fricke got his first start in the senior World Championship and became the 200th rider to race in the series since its inception in 1995.

 On 28 January 2017, Fricke won his fourth Australian U/21 Championship at Loxford Park in Kurri Kurri.
 By winning the title, Fricke joined Leigh Adams and Chris Holder as a four-time winner of the event.
 He also equaled Leigh Adams' five podium finishes in the title with the same four wins and one 3rd-place finish record.

-On 12 January 2019, he won the Australian Solo Championship, a second place in the fifth round enough to secure the title ahead of Rohan Tungate and Chris Holder.
+On 12 January 2019, Fricke won the Australian Solo Championship, a second place in the fifth round enough to secure the title ahead of Rohan Tungate and Chris Holder.
 He won his first Grand Prix in 2020 at Toruń.

 Fricke finished in 13th place during the 2022 Speedway World Championship, after securing 52 points during the 2022 Speedway Grand Prix, which included winning the Stadion Narodowy, Warsaw Grand Prix.
-He qualified for the 2023 Speedway Grand Prix by virtue of finishing 4th in the 2023 Speedway Grand Prix Qualification.
+He qualified for the 2023 Speedway Grand Prix by virtue of finishing fourth in the 2023 Speedway Grand Prix Qualification.
 However, the highlight of his season was winning the 2022 Speedway of Nations for Australia with Jack Holder.
 In addition, he won a league title with the Belle Vue Aces during the SGB Premiership 2022.

-He signed for Leicester Lions for the SGB Premiership 2023 and for GKM Grudziądz for the 2023 Polish speedway season.
+Fricke signed for Leicester Lions for the SGB Premiership 2023 and for GKM Grudziądz for the 2023 Polish speedway season.
 In 2023, he was part of the Australian team that finished fourth in the 2023 Speedway World Cup final.

-He finished in ninth place during the 2023 Speedway Grand Prix and can be considered unlucky not to have earned a place for the 2024 Speedway Grand Prix.
+Fricke finished in ninth place during the 2023 Speedway Grand Prix and can be considered unlucky not to have earned a place for the 2024 Speedway Grand Prix.
 He re-signed with Leicester for the 2024 season.

-His 2024 season started well after he finished second in the 2024 Australian Championship, following a tight battle with Rohan Tungate.
+Fricke's 2024 season started well after he finished second in the 2024 Australian Championship, following a tight battle with Rohan Tungate.
 Following an injury to fellow Australian Jason Doyle before round 4 of 2024 Grand Prix season, Fricke was called up as a replacement.
 Fricke ended his 2024 season by qualifying for the 2025 Speedway Grand Prix by finishing fourth in the 2025 GP Challenge.

-In 2025, he helped Leicester defeat King's Lynn to win the Knockout Cup.
-In 2025 he finished 8th in the World Championship.
+In 2025, Fricke helped Leicester defeat King's Lynn to win the Knockout Cup.
+He finished eighth in the World Championship.